MiXIL/AirMOSS-GDAL-Utilities/README.md

 To export as gamma0 (sigma0 / cos(theta)) pass in --gamma0.

+To export values in dB pass in --dB

+To export an image with the local incidence angle rather than the SAR data pass in --linc

 ### Retreval Utilities ###

 * airmoss_gen_sm.py - Generate image with soil moisture retreval at a range of depths for visualising profile in TuiView.
 Requires RIOS.